php-gettext/Gettext/README.md

 Contains the following classes:

 * Gettext\Translation - Contains a translation definition
-* Gettext\Entries - A translations collection
+* Gettext\Translations - A translations collection
 * Gettext\Translator - A gettext implementation for PHP

 Extractors
 ----------

-The extrators are classes that extract the gettext values from any source and return a Gettext\Entries instance with them.
+The extrators are classes that extract the gettext values from any source and return a Gettext\Translations instance with them.

 * Gettext\Extractors\PhpCode - Scan a php file looking for all gettext functions to collect their strings
 * Gettext\Extractors\JsCode - Scan a javascript file looking for all gettext functions to collect their strings